 Field-hunting tip

-Look in hydrothermal veins, granite pegmatites country — that is the host setting where native bismuth typically forms.
+Look in hydrothermal veins, granite pegmatites country, the host setting where native bismuth typically forms.
 If you start seeing cobaltite, skutterudite, silver in float, you are in the right ground.
 Field specimens usually show a rhombohedral crystals, skeletal hopper crystals, granular, massive habit, so train your eye for that shape before scanning the outcrop.